Skip to content

 • --flush-records: In streaming mode, flush when this many records have been buffered.
 Defaults to 50000.
 Only valid with --stream.

-The interval-start and interval-end options support various datetime formats, here are some examples:
+The interval-start and interval-end options support various datetime formats.
+When both are provided, interval-start must be earlier than interval-end.
+Here are some examples:

 • %Y-%m-%d: 2023-01-31